Skip to content Skip to main navigation Report an accessibility issue

 During volunteer shifts, we will sort, weigh, and organize donations.
 Volunteers are welcome to come late or leave early, as they need.
 Also, volunteers are welcome to shop at the Free Store after their shift, or hold on to anything they find while going through donations.
 Overall, volunteering with the Free Store is a great way to engage with and give back to the UT community while also gaining valuable experience and insight with social impact work.

-Please note that volunteer hours for the Spring semester of 2023 have not been finalized and announced yet, so keep an eye on our website for updates on the upcoming volunteer schedule.
-In the meantime, we want to express our gratitude for your support during the Fall semester.
 If you have any questions or concerns, feel free to reach out to us.
 Thank you for your commitment to making our campus more sustainable!

 Why does the Free Store matter?